outsinre/outsinre.github.com/_posts/2016-03-01-networking.md

     * WARNING: tor will start when net.wlan0 has started
    ```

    These warnings don't affect networking.
-The possbile cause is: net.wlan0 needs some to warm up (started, but not finished yet) while another service (dependency) is starting.
+The possbile cause is: net.wlan0 needs some time to warm up (started, but not finished yet) waiting for other services depending on (*need net*) it.
+We can check *netmount* and *tor* init scrpit and find *need net* in the *depend* function.

    Service started but not finished might be at *scheduling* or *inactive* status.
 We can check this by stoping all networking init service and `rc default; rc-status`.
 5. More

    I can set an interface down by default.
 For example, to let Ethernet eth0 down default, in *net config*, we can add *config_eth0="null"*.
 And in *dhcpcd.conf*, add *denyinterfaces eth0*.